OctopusDeploy/blog/blog/2020-08/how-secure-is-octopus-deploy-anyway/index.md

 It’s something that we think about constantly and have done a lot of work on over the years.
 To name a few highlights, we have a great [RBAC system](https://octopus.com/docs/security/users-and-teams), support for [many popular authentication providers](https://octopus.com/docs/security/authentication), and we have [solid auditing features](https://octopus.com/docs/security/users-and-teams/auditing) to help you secure your instance and keep it that way when you’re implementing our product.
 We’ve done our homework on things like [GDPR compliance](https://octopus.com/legal/gdpr), our use of [open source licenses](https://octopus.com/docs/credits), and calling out incidents on our [status page](https://status.octopus.com/).

-When new features are created, we usually have an [internal bug bash](https://octopus.com/blog/how-we-work-some-lessons#deadlines-bug-bashes-swarms-and-kanban), and we run regularly penetration testing exercises which are are performed by respected companies in that space, and by ourselves.
+When new features are created, we usually have an [internal bug bash](https://octopus.com/blog/how-we-work-some-lessons#deadlines-bug-bashes-swarms-and-kanban), and we run regular penetration testing exercises which are are performed by respected companies in that space, and by ourselves.

 :::success
 Our attitude has always been that it is more important to do material things towards our product’s security than it is to tick some compliance boxes.